Izenda7Series/Mvc5_DM1_StarterKit/README.md

 - Download a copy of the <a href="https://github.com/Izenda7Series/Mvc5StarterKit/blob/master/Mvc5StarterKit/izendadb.config">izendadb.config</a> file and copy it to the root of your API deployment.
 Then modify the file with a valid connection string to this new database.
 If the connection string contains a ‘/’, ensure that you escape it ‘//’

-- In IzendaSystemSettings update AuthValidateAccessTokenUrl to be fully qualified with the Starterkit's base address. e.g. api/Account/validateIzendaAuthToken --> http://localhost:14809/api/Account/validateIzendaAuthToken
+- In IzendaSystemSettings update AuthValidateAccessTokenUrl to be fully qualified with the Starterkit's base address. e.g. api/account/validateIzendaAuthToken --> http://localhost:14809/api/account/validateIzendaAuthToken

-- In IzendaSystemSettings update AuthGetAccessTokenUrl to be fully qualified with the Starterkit's base address. e.g.
+- In IzendaSystemSettings update AuthGetAccessTokenUrl to be fully qualified with the Starterkit's base address. e.g. api/getAccessToken --> http://localhost:14809/api/GetIzendaAccessToken

-e.g. api/getAccessToken --> http://localhost:14809/api/getAccessToken

 ### Deploying the MVC Starter Kit Database